-Kitchari is a one-pot dish usually made with split mung beans, rice, and spices.
+Kitchari (also called khichdi or khichri) is a one-pot Southeast Asian dish usually made with split mung beans, rice, and spices.
+You can find different variations of this dish across the Indian subcontinent, including Bangladesh, Pakistan, and Nepal.
 It is a simple meal that is meant to be nourishing and easy for the body to digest.
+That’s why kitchari is often served to babies or cooked when someone is feeling ill.
+It’s also comfort food for many people.

-For any of you who are interested in incorporating more plant-based meals to your diet, please do yourself a favor and get a copy of Gena’s Power Plates!
+For any of you who are interested in incorporating more plant-based meals to your diet, check out Gena’s Power Plates!

 - Cooking Time: The amount of time you need to simmer the kitchari depends on your stove.
 I simmered it on low for 20 minutes on one of my larger burners and the kitchari was thick (like what you see in the photos).
 It was exactly the right texture that I wanted it to be.
 It may take a few more minutes if you are cooking over a smaller burner.
 If your kitchari is looking too thick, simply add 1/2 cup of water and stir to incorporate.
 Continue adding more water, 1/2 cup at a time until you get the desired consistency.